leaningtech/labs/sites/cheerpx/src/content/docs/12-reference/CheerpX.Linux/00-create.md

 ## Returns

 `CheerpX.Linux.create` returns a [Promise] which is resolved once the CheerpX Linux environment is fully initialized and ready to use.
 The resolved value is a `CheerpX.Linux` instance that provides methods for interacting with the CheerpX environment.

+Additionally, this instance allows you to register and monitor system events, such as CPU and disk activity.
+For more details, see the [`event callbacks`](/docs/reference/CheerpX.Linux/event%20callbacks) page.

 ## Options